-Another hot topic creating buzz this year was the extreme weather that devastated many apiaries in 2017.
+Another hot topic causing buzz this year was the extreme weather that devastated many apiaries in 2017.
 Beekeepers from Texas and Florida faced severe flooding from hurricanes Harvey and Irma, while California beekeepers battled historic wildfires and drought.

 Obviously we can’t control the weather, but it’s frustrating that some of the best climates to keep hives are starting to become more and more volatile.

 While we were all in Reno and San Diego, the top tech companies in the world came together in Las Vegas for CES 2018.
 But that didn’t stop beekeeping tech companies from going all out for ABF and AHPA.
 It seems like each year there are more and more innovative companies popping up at beekeeping conferences to showcase their products.